zuzanadobes/DRLND-Project-Collaboration-and-Competition/Report.md

 The report clearly describes the learning algorithm, along with the chosen hyperparameters.
 It also describes the model architectures for any neural networks.

 This project uses the DDPG algorithm with a replay buffer.
 Clearly the DQN algorithm is not sufficient to solve this problem.

+The replay buffer corresponds to a memory were the agents can store previous experiences.
+In our approach the agent randomly selects a fixed number of experiences (i.e., a minibatch of experiences) to update the neural network at a (specific) time step.
+This is done to  to deal with the problem of temporal correlation, since it allows a mixing of old and new experiences.
+But the approach taken here is that all samples are created equal and no experiences are more valuable compared with others.

 The agent is initialized using the hyperparameters are initialized in "ddpg_agent.py".
-Parameters which were most influential to the agent's performance were:  BATCHSIZE but in general it is very time consuming to measure the effects.
-TAO setting for the neural net also effected the outcome.
+The parameters which were most influential to the agent's performance included BATCHSIZE and the neural network parameters.
+In general it is very time consuming to measure the effects.

-- Set-up: 20 Agents, using one common Brain.
+- Set-up: 2 Agents, using one common Brain.
 Brains manage vector observation space and action space.
 - Agent updates the replay buffer with each experience, which is shared by all agents
 - Update the local actor and critic networks using replay buffer "samples"
 - the update strategy: